Also known as: tuck lever, ring tuck, tuck hold, tucked lever, tuck on rings

 What is Back Lever Tuck?

-The Back Lever Tuck is a ring-based calisthenics hold where you tuck your knees and rotate into an inverted back lever position.
-It primarily targets the back, shoulders, and biceps, and is a medium-level skill requiring shoulder stability, scapular control, and strong core engagement.
+The Back Lever Tuck is a medium-difficulty ring skill where you tuck knees to chest and hold a horizontal, face-up position.
+It primarily targets the back, shoulders and biceps, demanding core stability, scapular control and positional awareness for intermediate trainees.

 How to Do Back Lever Tuck